 What matching gifts guidelines do companies usually have?

-Guidelines for corporate philanthropy programs typically touch on these aspects:
+Guidelines for corporate philanthropy programs typically consider these aspects of each gift:

-- Date of donation.
-After making their initial donation, donors will have a set amount of time to make their request.
+• Date of donation.
+After making their donation, employees have a set amount of time to make their request.
 This could be a set number of months following the donation, the end of the calendar year, or the end of the calendar year plus a grace period.

-- Nonprofit mission.
-Companies will often match gifts to most nonprofits, but some focus on specific areas (like education) or bar giving to others (like faith-based causes).
+• Nonprofit mission.
+Companies often match gifts to most nonprofits, but some focus on specific areas (like education) or bar giving to certain types of nonprofits (like faith-based causes).

-Matching gift software generally includes all of this information, so it’s easier for your nonprofit and donors to keep track of the company’s guidelines!
+Matching gift software generally includes all of this information, so it’s easier for your nonprofit and donors to keep track of each company’s guidelines!

 How much do matching gift companies give to nonprofits?

-This depends on the guidelines of the company’s individual matching gifts program.
+This depends on the guidelines of each individual company’s matching gifts program.
 The most common matching gift ratio is 1:1, but some generous companies will match donations at a 2:1 or even 3:1 ratio!

-According to recent matching gifts statistics, $2-3 billion is donated to nonprofits through these programs annually.
-However, an additional $4-7 billion is estimated to go unclaimed every year, as well.
+According to recent matching gifts statistics, nonprofits receive $2-3 billion through these programs annually.
+However, it’s estimated that an additional $4-7 billion goes unclaimed every year.

 There are a ton of opportunities to tap into the world of corporate philanthropy.
 You just have to make sure your donors are aware of how they can get involved.